sans7f00/sans7f00.github.io/.github/SECURITY.md

 Please create a new issue in the Issues tab.
 I will check every few days or so.

 ### Notes
-*Does not apply to any files in the .github folder, the LICENSE, README.md, and the image ($sans.jpeg).
+*Does not apply to any files in the .github folder, the LICENSE, README.md, and $sans.jpeg.